Jūkyūsai no Chizu: Plot

 At work, he and his co-workers make light of their unfortunate situation in life.
 Masaru talks big about goals and ideals, but he is cruel and lazy when not in front of others, so does not come off sympathetically.
 He grows increasingly paranoid and petty, even when the situation is good.
 He sees everyone in his slum as "unworthy," no matter how mean or nice they are to him.
 His work on his map continues, and he digs himself deeper and deeper into his dark hole of existence.

 One day Konno goes to prison for fighting to protect Maria's honor.
 With Konno in prison, though, Maria tries to seduce Masaru the first chance she gets.
 Masaru yells at her that Konno was the only person who would ever love her, and that she is better off dead.
 Maria tries to kill herself by breathing in the gas from the heater.
 She cries that she has been trying to die for years, and can never die.

 Masaru continues with his prank calls, this time to Tokyo Station.
 He says he has put a bomb on a train.
 But he is not believed.
 This angers him further, and he breaks down in tears.
-A few days later, he's on his paper route when he spots Maria digging a dress out of the trash wth joy.
+A few days later, he's on his paper route when he spots Maria digging a dress out of the trash with joy.
 She dances with it, ecstatic with her find.
 She notices Masaru and tries to approach him, but he runs away.